sourcegraph/about/content/blogposts/2023/planes-are-not-faster-cars.md

 Infinity hours?
 Or zero?
 Arguably, flying actually _costs_ time compared to driving because I just wouldn’t drive that distance at all (so zero hours spent).
 But time saved is missing the point.
 The point is that _I actually went to NYC_.

-> **If the time-cost is so large that you’re never going to pay it, time-saving improvements are actually about making the effectively-impossible become possible.**
+> **If the time cost is so large that you’re never going to pay it, time-saving improvements are actually about making the effectively-impossible become possible.**

 Now back to those setup/teardown costs I mentioned.
 Let’s set the dial back to my early career in the (cough) late 1900s.
 The only programming language I really knew was C/C++.
 But Ruby was just hitting North America, and for me it was love at first sight.

 It was just so _easy!_ I could get the same thing done in roughly 1/10th the number of lines of code!
 (Yes, it ran 100x slower, but even 1900s computers were so fast that it often didn’t matter.)
-Very impressive time-savings!
+Very impressive time savings!

 But that wasn’t the real magic.
 The real magic was that, without the setup cost of creating a new project (makefiles or project files, compiler settings, where is this going to live, etc), a whole new realm of _simple_ problems opened up!